Barycentric rational approximation for learning the index of a dynamical system from limited data: Conclusions

 \section{Conclusions}

-In this paper, we have presented several theoretical results concerning the barycentric rational form, mostly concerning the concept of ``relative degree''.
+We have presented several theoretical results concerning the barycentric rational form, primarily focusing on the concept of ``relative degree''.
 Based on such results, we have described two novel numerical algorithms for data-driven system identification.

 The first one, Algorithm~\ref{algo:aaa}, performs rational approximation while enforcing a prescribed relative degree.
 Notably, in contrast to other methods, we are able to achieve non-trivial relative degrees without making any modifications to the barycentric rational form, no matter how large the enforced degree.